 The Paper Box Co. on Cumberland St. features all sorts of interesting nooks and crannies that have been graffitied and left to crumble over the years.
 There is lots of brick, iron, and cement to explore here.

 The fun part about living in Lebanon is that there are buildings full of character right here in our own town.
 If you are game for walking down some alleyways with me, we can find some pretty cool things.

 This park has a cute little rose garden, and a brick pathway leading around a pond with fountain.
 It's sweet and romantic with a bridge leading over the water.

 Fort Hunter Mansion

-Fort Hunter Mansion is a beautiful property along the Susquehanna River.
-The mansion and grounds are gorgeous, and there's a little spot that you can get down to the water at sunset which is perfect if you're the kind of person who might go for a wade in that molten light.
+Fort Hunter Mansion is a beautiful historic property along the Susquehanna River.
+The mansion and grounds are gorgeous, and there's a little trail that leads to the water which is perfect if you're the kind of person who might go for a wade in that molten light around sunset.

 Are you up for an adventure?

 I have held sessions in a greenhouse, a laundromat, and an apple orchard all with great results.
-I am constantly on the lookout for new locations.
-If you are up for a more creative option, get in touch and I will tell you my latest interest. :-)
+I am constantly on the lookout for new locations so if you are up for a more creative option, get in touch and I will tell you my latest obsession. :-)